Introduction and Organisational Report

 - Improve general training courses (with inclusion of courses such as MCW).

-- Create PMCs within localities of other nationalities for recruitment,
+- Create PMCs within localities of other nationalities for recruitment, training, etc.

 - All members of ANC must undergo military training.

 - Work towards obtaining arms from the enemy.

 - Find ways of involving war resisters in MK work.